dstrekelj/algebra-front-end-developer-course-workbook/students/foosball82/module-4-js/exercises/22-help-button/README.md

 # Exercise #22 - Help Button

-The application you're working on is gaining traction, and more users means more support.
-The customer support team devised a plan on how to run live support for users to get ahead of the problem.
-For that to work, their system must integrate with the application and give users the option to request help when they need it.

 You are tasked with writing a function that will display the help action button after a set timeout.

 **Deliverables:**